thanos-io/thanos/docs/components/receive.md

                                  Will be overwritten by the tenant-specific
                                  algorithm in the hashring config.
       --receive.hashrings-file=<file-path>
-                                 Path to Path to file that contains the hashring configuration.
+                                 Path to file that represents the hashring configuration.
 A watcher is initialized
                                  to watch changes and update the hashring dynamically.